sebastianecheverrir/MixedDislocations/README.md

 Scripts to generate systems containing quadrupoles of dislocations to be used to run molecular dynamics simulations with [Lammps](https://lammps.sandia.gov/).
 All the dislocations are of the type  1/2<111> and the glide plane is {110} in b.c.c. crystals (Fe).

 The character of the dislocations is given by their angle, as shown in the following table.
 The x, y and z values represent the orientation of the crystal in the simulation box.
 For each dislocation character, a folder is included.
-To generate the system, the execute the bash file  `main_Fe_mixed.sh`.
-It produces a file called `data.FeC_mixed_Relaxed` contain the dislocation quadrupole (and an interstitial C atom.)
+To generate the system, execute the bash file  `main_Fe_mixed.sh`.
+It produces a file called `data.FeC_mixed_Relaxed` containing the dislocation quadrupole (and an interstitial C atom.)

-The boxes are oriented in such a way that the dislocation line is parallel to the z direction and the glide plane is y. b_x and b_z correspond to the edge and screw components of the burgers vector of the dislocations.
+The boxes are oriented in such a way that the dislocation line is parallel to the z direction,and the glide plane is y. b_x and b_z correspond to the edge and screw components of the burgers vector of the dislocations.

 |Angle|x|y|z|b_x|b_z|
 |-|-|-|-|-|-|